Pest Exclusion

-Plant Health and Pest Prevention (PHPP) is the first line of defense in keeping out unwanted pests.
-Inspections are performed on plant shipments coming into and leaving San Diego County in addition to annual inspections of production nurseries to look for damaging pests.
-PHPP is made up of several programs all designed to facilitate the smooth flow of business while protecting agriculture and the environment.
+Pest Exclusion (PEx) is the first line of defense in keeping out unwanted pests.
+Inspections are performed on plant shipments entering and leaving San Diego County, as well as on annual inspections of production nurseries to detect damaging pests.
+PEx is made up of several programs, all designed to facilitate the smooth flow of business while protecting agriculture and the environment.

 -